Yakumwamba/Yakumwamba/README.md

 - Developed dApps for over 15+ Web3/Blockchain Hackathons using (Solidity, Rust, Go and Python).
 - Worked as Mobile App developer for about 2 years using (Flutter, React Native and Native Android).
 - Mainly developed Cross-Platform apps (Music Streaming, Video Streaming apps)
-- Co-Founded a web3 Startup PlanetX.
+- Co-Founded a web3 Startup.

 I am always looking 👁️👁️ for new ways to improve the UX, and I focus on well-tested and maintainable code.
 In my free time, I love experimenting with new technologies and  do technical [Writing](https://dev.to/yaku).
 I enjoy learning about   different cultures and feel free to chat me on [Twitter](https://twitter.com/brianlemba).